markdalyy/Platformer/README.md

 <!-- HOW TO PLAY -->
 ## How to Play

-* With the project open in Godot, press F5 on your keyboard / click the play button to open the game.
+* With the project open in Godot, press F5 on your keyboard / click on the play icon to open the game.
-* Click the Start button to begin playing.
+* Press the Play button to begin.
-* Use the WASD keys to move the player and dodge the creeps.
+* Use either the arrows or WASD keys to move the player.
-* Your score increases by 1 point every second you survive.
+* Your score increases by 100 points for each coin you collect & for each enemy you stomp.
+* Reach the portal at the end to advance to the next level.

 Click [here](https://github.com/MarkDaly64/Platformer "Demo") to view the demo.